Chairman Stephen N. Davis, MBBS, FRCP, FACP

 Philip Dittmar, M.D., Assistant Professor of Medicine

-Medical education, simulation and cost conscious curricula, hospitalist medicine.
+Medical education, simulation and cost conscious curricula, hospital medicine.

 Associate Program Director

 Kathryn N. Silva, M.D., Assistant Professor of Medicine

 Medical education, hospital medicine, resident clinical competency, patient safety and quality initiatives